grafana/k6-learn/Modules/II-k6-Foundations/07-Setting-test-criteria-with-thresholds.md

-In [Clarifying test criteria](../XX-Future-Ideas/Clarifying-testing-criteria.md#Thresholds), we talked a bit about [thresholds](Performance-Testing-Terminology.md#Threshold) and how they can be used to implement other criteria, such as SLAs.
+In k6, [thresholds](https://k6.io/docs/misc/glossary/#threshold) are used to codify service-level objectives (SLOs); that is, developers and testers using k6 are encouraged to define SLOs for each test as part of the test script options.
+In this context, thresholds are a way to implement testing criteria rather than testing criteria themselves.
+Thresholds could also be used to implement service-level Agreements (SLAs).

-You can also use Thresholds to determine whether a test passed and failed.
+You can also use Thresholds to determine whether a test passed or failed.
 Adding thresholds to a load-testing script is useful because it tells k6 to alert you when those thresholds are breached, or even stop the test.
 Having thresholds as part of the code makes it easier for other colleagues to step in and run the test.

-If you'd like to run load tests within a [CI/CD](Performance-Testing-Terminology.md#CI-CD) pipeline, you'll also want k6 to send non-zero exit codes so that failures are clearly recorded.
+If you'd like to run load tests within a CI/CD pipeline, you'll also want k6 to send non-zero exit codes so that failures are clearly recorded.

 You can add thresholds to a k6 script in the Test Options object: